anumehashukla/wayfaringuniverse/_posts/Treks:Hikes/2021-09-21-5-hikes-to-do-in-glacier-national-park.md

 ##### Distance : _1.6 miles_, Elevation Gain : _160 ft_

 Paradise Point trail is in the Two Medicine Lake area.
-I would highly recommend doing it either around sunrise or sunset.
-It's an easy hike with gorgeous views of Two Medicine Lake.
+I strongly suggest taking this hike either at sunrise or sunset.
+As you begin the hike at the trailhead, you're immediately greeted by a dense forest of towering trees.
+The scent of pine fills the air, and the soft rustling of leaves underfoot creates a soothing atmosphere.
+The highlight of Paradise Point Trail is, of course, the viewpoint itself.
+The trail culminates at an overlook that provides a breathtaking panoramic view of the Two Medicine Lake.
+The trail itself is relatively short and not strenuous, making it suitable for hikers of all ages and skill levels.
+It's an excellent choice for a family outing or a peaceful solo adventure.

 ## 5. Running Eagle Falls Nature Trail
 <br>